2025 FEI European Dressage Championships

 The 2025 FEI European Dressage Championships were held in Crozet, France, from 26 to 31 August 2025.
 The European Championships were initially designated to Šamorín in Slovakia, but in August 2024 the FEI announced that Šamorín withdrew as host.
 The FEI opened the bidding process again and found a host in Crozet, in which the European Dressage Championships will be held for the first time in France.
 France hosted the 2014 World Equestrian Games in Caen and the European Championships in Show-Jumping in Paris in 1959, in Dinard in 1985 and in La Baule in 1991.
 The European Championships were held at the Jiva Hill Stables, which is close to Geneva on the French-Swiss border.
 The host is also known for their luxury resorts and organizes international dressage. competitions, including a 5* FEI recognized show in 2024.

+Competition format

+The team and individual dressage competitions used the same results.
+Dressage had three phases.
+The first phase was the Grand Prix.
+Top 30 individuals advanced to the second phase, the Grand Prix Special where the first individual medals were awarded.
+The last set of medals at the 2025 European Dressage Championships was awarded after the third phase, the Grand Prix Freestyle where top 18 combinations competed.
+Only three riders per country are allowed to compete in the final Freestyle.
+If a country has four riders qualified for the Freestyle, only the best three are able to ride the Freestyle, and the remaining place(s) moves to the next combination(s) in line.